Virgin Group: Controversies

-The parent company, Virgin Group Holdings Ltd, is registered in the British Virgin Islands.
-Richard Branson and his family hold a £2.7 billion stake in this offshore, tax-free, tax haven company.

 The group's health business received significant media coverage over its legal battle with NHS groups.
 It sued clinical commissioning groups (CCGs) in Surrey after it lost out on an £82 million contract to provide children's health services across the country.
 The NHS bodies settled out of court with a £328,000 payout to Virgin Care, resulting in some controversy.
 More than 100,000 people backed a petition calling on the company to stop "dragging the NHS through the courts".

-In 2019, it was discovered that cell phones being sold by Virgin subsidiary company Assurance Wireless came with unremovable Chinese malware preinstalled.